flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 To start with, the V810 is part of the **V800 CPU family** that NEC designed for the embedded market [@cpu-necfamily] [@cpu-necv805].
 While this CPU wasn't as popular as the competition (such as the [MIPS series](playstation#cpu) or the [Motorola 68000](mega-drive-genesis#cpu)) it does offer a range of cutting-edge functionality, specifically:

-- The **V800 series ISA**: A RISC instruction set that mixes 16-bit and 32-bit instructions.
+- The **V800 series Instruction Set Architecture** (ISA): A RISC instruction set that mixes 16-bit and 32-bit instructions.
 - **Thirty-two 32-bit registers**: The V810 is a complete 32-bit CPU and the registers are well aligned to that architecture.
   - As common with [RISC CPUs](playstation#the-offering), `r0` is always zero.
 - A **32-bit address bus**: Enabling to access up to 4 GB of memory, an enormous amount for its time.